b9org/b9/docs/index.md

 [About base9]: ./AboutBase9.md

 For base9 set-up instructions, please visit the [set-up page].
-Or, if you'd like to peruse the repository, visit our [GitHub].
+Or, if you'd like to peruse the source code, visit our [GitHub].

 [set-up page]: ./SetupBase9.md
 [GitHub]: https://github.com/b9org/b9